morlandi/editing-django-models-in-the-frontend/docs/source/topics/edit_a_django_model.rst

 On successful creation, we might want to update the user interface;
-in the example, for simplicity, we just reload the entire page, but also display the new object id retrieved from the hidden field 'object_id' of the form;
+in the example, for simplicity, we just reload the entire page, but before doing that we also display with an alert the new object id retrieved from the hidden field 'object_id' of the form;
 this could be conveniently used for in-place page updating.

 .. code:: javascript